Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

-Bradley M. Gayton is group vice president, chief administrative officer and general counsel, effective June 1, 2017.
+Bradley M. Gayton is chief administrative officer and general counsel, effective June 1, 2017.
 In this role, Gayton leads the company’s litigation, tax, corporate and intellectual property efforts.
 He also advises the company’s board of directors and senior management on a wide range of legal issues, and oversees its General Auditor’s Office.
 His responsibility now also includes leading Ford Land and Corporate Services efforts.
 He reports to Jim Hackett, Ford president and CEO.

 Previously, Gayton was vice president and general counsel, a position to which he was named to in January 2016 when he also was elected a Ford Motor Company officer.

 Gayton joined Ford’s Office of General Counsel in 1991.
 He has held positions of increasing responsibility within the department including serving as corporate secretary and assistant general counsel since April 2012.